Skip to Content

 Fire Skills

-Students will expand their survival skills in this hands-on class, including how to build their own fires, along with how to brew a cup of cedar tea.
+Students will expand their survival skills in this hands-on class, including how to build their own fires, in a safe and controlled environment.

 Hiking